-- 5. Examination of the design of the device, applicable to devices classified as class III - 5.1.
-In addition to the obligations imposed by Section 3, the manufacturer shall lodge with the notified body referred to in Section 3.1 an application for examination of the design dossier relating to the device which he plans to manufacture and which falls into the device category covered by the quality management system referred to in Section 3. - 5.2.
+5. Examination of the design of the device and batch verification applicable to devices in class D

+- 5.1.
+In addition to the obligation imposed by Section 3, the manufacturer of devices classified as class D shall lodge with the notified body referred to in Section 3.1 an application for the examination of the design dossier relating to the device which he plans to manufacture and which falls into the device category covered by the quality management system referred to in Section 3. - 5.2.
 The application shall describe the design, manufacture and performances of the device in question.
-It shall include the technical documentation as referred to in Annex II; where the technical documentation is voluminous and/or held in different locations, the manufacturer shall submit a summary technical documentation (STED) and grant access to the full technical documentation upon request. - 5.3.
-The notified body shall examine the application employing staff with proven knowledge and experience regarding the technology concerned.
-The notified body may require the application to be completed by further tests or other evidence to allow assessment of conformity with the requirements of the Regulation.
-The notified body shall carry out adequate physical or laboratory tests in relation to the device or request the manufacturer to carry out such tests.
+It shall include the technical documentation as referred to in Annex II; where the technical documentation is voluminous and/or held in different locations, the manufacturer shall submit a summary technical documentation (STED) and grant access to the full technical documentation upon request.